ibm-cloud-docs/appid/cd-users.md

   </tr>
   <tr>
     <td>User identifier</td>
     <td>The user identifier is dependant upon the type of user sign-up that you configured.
-If you have an email and password flow configured, the identifier is the user's email.
-If you use the user name and password flow, the identifier is the user name that is given at sign-up.</td>
+For example, if you have an email and password flow, the identifier is the user's email.
+If you use the username and password flow, the identitfier is the username that is given at sign-up.</td>
   </tr>
   <tr>
     <td>Email</td>